 Every household in the Scottish Borders is within a school catchment area.
 Normally you will be given a priority place in the primary or secondary school within your catchment area.
 However it is also possible to apply for a place in a school that is not in your catchment area.

 Please note that your nearest school may not be your catchment school.

-You need to apply for your child's primary or secondary school place for the 2020/21 session.
-Enrolment week is 18-22 November 2019.
+You need to apply for your child's primary or secondary school place for the 2020-21 session.
+Enrolment week was 18-22 November 2019.
 Late registrations are accepted but will be subject to the availability of places.

 How to apply for a school place

 - in your catchment area - please complete an enrolment form and return it to the school you are applying to during enrolment week in November

 - at a school which is not in your catchment area - please make a placement request